Ophien/home-assistant/README.md

 sudo pip3 install homeassistant
 ```

-# Adding a Device: Special Case
+# Adding a Device: Yeelight Bulb Special Case

 As a basic example, I am going to show how to add a Yeeligh bulb, since it involves a manual procedure that may be required to some devices.
 For all the others, it is most likely for the Home Assistant to detect them automatically.

+***If you have another device that can be detected automatically, skip this section.***

 Do the following to allow the Home Assistant to see your device.